stikkeruip/ascii-art/README.md

 `go test`

 This will execute the tests defined in `main_test.go` and confirm that all features are working as expected.
-Please note that these tests are designed to run with the default option of *standard.txt* banner
+Please note that these tests are designed to run with the default option of *standard.txt* banner.

 ## Learning Points